JHRobotics/softgpu/README.md

 ## Update
 If you have an older version of SoftGPU installed, you can update without any problem: insert the CD with the latest version into the VM and click install.
 The installer will take care of all the necessary modifications, only to increase compatibility it is necessary to do some steps manually:

+**Update to version v0.5.2024.27**

+SVGA3D (especially vGPU10) is very memory consuming.
+Please consider to apply additional patches and set RAM to 1024 MB.
+Driver itself can cache memory allocation and it is faster when you have 1 GB RAM and more.

 **Update to version v0.5.2024.24**
 - *VirtualBox 7.0.x*: it is possible to turn on vGPU10: